Aveek-Saha/blog/content/post/electron-svelte.md

 You can follow this tutorial even if you're not too familiar with Svelte because we'll just be setting things up for the project here.

 # Create a Svelte app
 To get started we'll first be cloning the Svelte boilerplate using a tool called degit.
-Lets start by installing `degit` using
+Let's start by installing `degit` using

 ```bash
 npm install -g degit